 A change in valuation basis shall be defined as a change in the interest rate assumption or other factor affecting the reserve computation of policies in force and meets the definition of an accounting change as defined in SSAP No. 3—Accounting Changes and Corrections of Errors.
 Consistent with SSAP No. 3, any increase (strengthening) or decrease (destrengthening) in actuarial reserves resulting from such a change in valuation basis shall be recorded directly to surplus rather than as a part of the reserve change recognized in the summary of operations.
 The impact on surplus is based on the difference between the reserve under the old and new methods as of the beginning of the year.
 This difference shall not be graded in over time unless an actuarial guideline adopted by the NAIC prescribes a specific transition that allows for grading.
 Voluntary decisions to choose one allowable reserving methodology over another, which require commissioner approval under the Valuation Manual, shall be reported as a change in valuation basis.

 Effective Date and Transition

 26. This statement is effective for years beginning January 1, 2001.
 Contracts issued prior to January 1, 2001 shall be accounted for based on the laws and regulations of the domiciliary state.
 State laws and regulations shall be understood to include anything considered authoritative by the domiciliary state under the individual state’s statutory authority and due process procedures.
 A change resulting from the adoption of this statement shall be accounted for as a change in accounting principle in accordance with SSAP No. 3.
 Guidance in paragraph 17 was previously included within INT 08-08: Balance Sheet Presentation of Funding Agreements Issued to a Federal Home Loan Bank and was effective for periods beginning March 15, 2009.
 Guidance in paragraph 21 related to FHLB agreements was initially effective January 1, 2014.
 The revisions adopted in November 2018 to expand liquidity disclosures are effective year-end 2019, concurrent with the inclusion of data-captured financial statement disclosures.
+Effective January 1, 2026, the Valuation Manual was expanded to include VM-22 on non-variable annuities.
+The guidance includes an optional implementation period of up to 3 years.
+Consistent with the guidance paragraph 14, implementation of the non-variable annuities guidance shall be reflected as a change in valuation basis and complete the change in accounting disclosures in SSAP No. 3—Accounting Changes and Corrections of Errors.

 https://naiconline.sharepoint.com/teams/FRSStatutoryAccounting/National Meetings/A. National Meeting Materials/2025/12-9-25 Fall National Meeting/Exposures/25-34 -VM 22 goes updates.docx